Be the first to measure and contribute air quality data to your community

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Samara air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Samara is currently 1.4 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app

 The city of Samara was known from 1935 to 1991 as Kuybyshev and is the largest city and administrative centre of Samara Oblast.
 It has a population of just over 1.1 million residents and is situated at the confluence of the Volga and Samara rivers.
 The population is expected to be much higher now as this figure was from the 2010 census.

 At the start of 2021, Samara was experiencing “Good” quality air with a US AQI figure of 46.
 This classification is based on recommendations by the World Health Organisation (WHO).
 The recorded level of PM2.5 was 11.1 µg/m³.